lululau/alidash/HOMEBREW.md

 1. Update the `url` field to point to the new release
 2. Update the `sha256` hash
 3. Commit and push the changes to your tap repository
-4. Users can update with: `brew upgrade tali`
+4. Users can update with: `brew upgrade alidash`

 ## Testing the Formula